Harvard-IACS/2023-AC215/milestone4.md

 - **Build a Hands-on Mega Pipeline App**: Design and create a scalable and comprehensive pipeline application that encapsulates all the elements of the project.
 This "Mega Pipeline" will serve as the unified interface for managing and executing various project components.

 - **Presenting a Technical Project**: Create a presentation that concisely covers what has been accomplished up to this point, and what the plan is for next steps.
 Here are some useful questions to think about when creating the presentation: Who is the audience (technical or non-technical), and what information can you expect them to know (and not know) going into the presentation?
 What’s the story that you are trying to tell?
-How are you planning to tell that story?
+How are you planning to tell that story (e.g. slide structure, visuals, visuals, demo)?
 What do you want the audience to take away from the presentation?

 ### Deliverables: